dotnet/AspNetCore.Docs/aspnetcore/security/data-protection/compatibility/cookie-sharing.md

 ASP.NET 4.x apps which use Katana cookie authentication middleware can be configured to generate authentication cookies that are compatible with the ASP.NET Core cookie authentication middleware.
 This allows upgrading a large site's individual apps piecemeal while providing a smooth SSO experience across the site.

 > [!TIP]
-> You can tell if your existing app uses Katana cookie authentication middleware by the existence of a call to `UseCookieAuthentication` in your project's *Startup.Auth.cs* file.
+> When an app uses Katana cookie authentication middleware, it calls `UseCookieAuthentication` in the project's *Startup.Auth.cs* file.
 ASP.NET 4.x web app projects created with Visual Studio 2013 and later use the Katana cookie authentication middleware by default.

 > [!NOTE]
-> Your ASP.NET 4.x app must target .NET Framework 4.5.1 or higher.
+> An ASP.NET 4.x app must target .NET Framework 4.5.1 or higher.
 Otherwise, the necessary NuGet packages fail to install.

-To share authentication cookies among your ASP.NET 4.x apps and your ASP.NET Core apps, configure the ASP.NET Core app as stated above, then configure your ASP.NET 4.x apps by following the steps below.
+To share authentication cookies among ASP.NET 4.x apps and ASP.NET Core apps, configure the ASP.NET Core app as stated above, then configure the ASP.NET 4.x apps by following the steps below.

 1. Install the package [Microsoft.Owin.Security.Interop](https://www.nuget.org/packages/Microsoft.Owin.Security.Interop/) into each ASP.NET 4.x app.

 2. In *Startup.Auth.cs*, locate the call to `UseCookieAuthentication` and modify it as follows.
 Change the cookie name to match the name used by the ASP.NET Core cookie authentication middleware.
-Provide an instance of a `DataProtectionProvider` that has been initialized to a key storage location.
+Provide an instance of a `DataProtectionProvider` initialized to the common data protection key storage location.

 # [ASP.NET Core 2.x](#tab/aspnetcore2x)

 [!code-csharp[Main](cookie-sharing/sample/CookieAuthWithIdentity.NETFramework/CookieAuthWithIdentity.NETFramework/App_Start/Startup.Auth.cs?name=snippet1)]

+See the *CookieAuthWithIdentity.NETFramework* project in the [sample code](https://github.com/aspnet/Docs/tree/master/aspnetcore/security/data-protection/compatibility/cookie-sharing/sample/) ([how to download](xref:tutorials/index#how-to-download-a-sample)).

 # [ASP.NET Core 1.x](#tab/aspnetcore1x)